yiisoft/yii2/docs/guide/rest-resources.md

 $filterCondition = null;

+// You may load filters from any source.
+For example,
-// if you prefer JSON in request body, use Yii::$app->request->getBodyParams() below: if ($filter->load(\Yii::$app->request->get())) {
+// if you prefer JSON in request body,
+// use Yii::$app->request->getBodyParams() below:
+if ($filter->load(\Yii::$app->request->get())) {
     $filterCondition = $filter->build();
     if ($filterCondition === false) {